junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The place spreads and unfolds endlessly, and his body as a human is tiring out and dragging him back fast.
 His feet sore and heavy, his mouth dry and burning, he staggers, but keeps moving, though now he has to lean on the wall to keep himself upwards.
 A traveler lost in the middle of a desert might be in a better state than he is right now.
 One thread of his mind drifts away to the time when he saw that French writer pilot Antoine de Saint-Exupéry wandering in the desert, finishing his beautiful work of *Le Petit Prince*.
 His soul is somewhere around here too, if he remembers correctly.

 He can feel cracks of wounds popping up on his face and lips, on the back of his hands, and gradually spreading on every part of the body, like a nut shell right before it gets crushed and explodes into pieces.
 Blood soaking through the white shirt, he doesn't know how much time he has or how far he can keep going.
 This whole place, the Heaven, is folding around him, grabbing its child in its embrace like a mother to her new-born child.
-It is his birth place, but it's not the place he would call home right now, and certainly not the place he wants to get captured and forced to stay at this moment.
+It is his birth place, but it's not the place he would call home right now, and certainly not the place he wants to get captured and forced to stay at this moment -- there are people waiting for him to come back to.
 But he also doesn't think he can make it to the portal again.
+His steps stagger more heavily by each second.

 "Castiel?
 Is that you?" an angel calls to him from around next corridor.
 The sound is weak and sick and only echoes its existence in his mind, but picks up sparks of hope at his approach.